kaylynnx/MLProject/README.md

 Smartphone-Based Recognition of Human Activities and Postural Transitions Data Set.
 The data set consists of 30 volunteers between the ages of 19-48 who were asked to do 6 basic activities: sitting, walking, walking upstairs, walking downstairs, laying down, and standing.
 According to the authors of this data set, "all the participants were wearing a smartphone (Samsung Galaxy S II) on the waist during the experiment execution."
 They "captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz using the embedded accelerometer and gyroscope of the device."
 And finally, they edited the data set by applying noise filters, by using a Butterworth low-pass filter, etc.
 Given this data set, we can train an algorithm to differentiate between sitting, walking, walking upstairs, walking downstairs, laying down, and standing.
 This will inform us about current issues in our smart devices, especially within our health and tracking devices.
 It can help us shape our understanding of future improvements.

-The data set can be fouud here: https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Planned Deliverables

 We are planning on submitting one python file with all of our code and functions, as well as a Jupyter notebook to import our data and perform our analysis and visualizations.
 Since this data was already used to perform an analysis, we will be performing a literature review of those studies./